Latte vs Coffee

 When preparing coffee at home, you probably don't think much about it, nor are you in a state of mind to think at all.
 You pick your coffee, your favorite mug and maybe choose your preferred coffee machine, but it is all part of your routine!
 However, if you are trying to get into the habit of drinking new coffees and espresso drinks, you probably need to know the difference between latte vs coffee.

 In this guide we will break down the differences between a latte and a cup of coffee, how to make each of them and which ones we recommend.
-So, let's get to it!
+If you don't already have the perfect latte maker, we recommend buying one.
+Anyways, let's get to it!

 What Is Coffee?

 If you are looking for a more sophisticated (and delicious) alternative to your instant cup of coffee, you will love drip coffee.
 This is a type of coffee that was initially developed in Germany between 1908 and the 1950s.
 However, today, it is most used and appreciated in the US.